wendywarren/ac-type/_type-4/save-the-date/guidelines.md

 The card will be delivered in an envelope, which you don't need to worry about.

-This should be a minimal type-based design that uses hierarchy, limited colour for emphasis and a refined typographic treatment.
+This should be a minimal type-based design that uses hierarchy, limited colour for emphasis, and a refined typographic treatment.

 <ul class="hasBullets">
 	<li>Use Illustrator</li>